Conflux-Chain/conflux-documentation/docs/templates/UserGuide.md

 ## Faucet

+### Mainnet Faucet
+To interact with our mainnet, you first need to receive mainnet CFX on {props.space} Mainnet.
+You can get mainnet CFX from [Conflux Faucets](https://conflux-faucets.com/).

+These faucets will currently send you 0.02 CFX for Core Space or ESpace.
+This amount will be enough for 3-10 transactions on {props.space}.

+### Testnet Faucet
 To interact with our testnet, you first need to receive testnet CFX on {props.space} Testnet.
 You can get testnet CFX from our <Faucet />.
 Paste your wallet address in the address input box, input the captcha and click `Claim` to receive testnet CFX.